plm9606/automerge_actions/README.md

           label-name:
           # The number of reviewers to automatically merge.
 Default is 1.
           reviewers-number:
+          # The merge method, one between "merge", "squash" or "rebase".
+Default is "merge".
+          merge-method:
           # GitHub WebHook Secret Token
           github-token: ${{ secrets.GITHUB_TOKEN }}
 ```